coldshrine/study-notes/books/designing-data-intensive-applications.md

 Storing data is normally quite straightforward if you don't have to worry about how it is going to be queried and accessed.
 You gain a lot of flexibility by separating the form in which data is written from the form it is read, this idea is known as _command query responsibility segregation_ (CQRS).

 There is this fallacy that data must be written in the same form as it will be queried.

+The biggest downside of event sourcing and change data capture is that consumers of the event log are usually asynchronous, a user may make a write to the log, then read from a log derived view and find that their write has not yet been reflected.

+The limitations on immutable event history depends on the amount of churn in the dataset.
+Some workloads mostly add data and rarely update or delete; they are wasy to make immutable.
+Other workloads have a high rate of updates and deletes on a comparaively small dataset; in these cases immutable history becomes an issue because of fragmentation, performance compaction and garbage collection.

+There may also be circumstances in which you need data to be deleted for administrative reasons.

+Sometimes you may want to rewrite history, Datomic calls this feature _excision_.